Surf and turf

 What's the origin of the phrase 'Surf and turf'?

-Obviously, surf refers to seafood and turf to beef animals fed on grass.
-It began to appear in print in that sense from the 1960s, as here in an advert for 'The Continental' restaurant, Lowell, Massachusetts, in The Lowell Sun, January 1966:
+Obviously, surf refers to seafood and turf to animals fed on grass, as here in an advert for a lobster and steak dish offered by Myhalyk's restaurant, from a New York newspaper, January 1966:

-Surf and turf has a poor reputation amongst gourmets and, as a dining experience, isn't what Basil Faulty would have described as "the absolute apex".
-The item above was part of a seven course meal, with drinks, which cost $4.95.
-Even in 1966 that wasn't a great deal of money and many of the adverts for such food, then and now, appear to come from quite down-market food outlets.
+Perhaps because of the incongruity of the ingredients, surf and turf has a poor reputation amongst gourmets.
+As a dining experience, isn't what Basil Faulty would have described as "the absolute apex".
+The item above was part of a three-course meal, with drinks, which cost $3.95.
+Even in 1966 that wasn't a great deal of money and many of the adverts for such food appear to come from quite down-market food outlets.